Spiderpig86/Cirrus/README.md

 <br />

 ## :pager: jQuery
+* jQuery is **not needed** in order to use this framework.
-* The only component that requires the use of jQuery is the `Header` component for toggling the dropdown menu on mobile.
+* You may use jQuery for adding functionality such as toggling the dropdown menu for the `Header` component on mobile devices, but you can accomplish the same thing with vanilla JavaScript.
 * It is possible to use these components without jQuery in other frameworks like Angular and React by mimicking the behavior of toggling the class.
 <br />